chadell/AwxKindQuickStart/README.md

 ## Getting Started with the Makefile

+### 0. Install Kind

+Follow the official guidelines from https://kind.sigs.k8s.io/docs/user/quick-start/ according to your OS.

 ### 1. Create the Kind Cluster

 Use the following command to create your Kind cluster: